Elliptically Distributed Lozenge Tilings of a Hexagon: Distributions and transition probabilities

 \section{Distributions and transition probabilities}

 In this section we compute the $N$-point correlation function and transitional probabilities for the model under study.
-We refer the reader to the Appendix of \cite{BGR} for the relevant application of Kasteleyn's theorem which makes these computations easy and to Kasteleyn's original paper for the theory itself (\cite{kasteleyn}).
+We refer the reader to the Appendix of~\cite{BGR} for the relevant application of Kasteleyn's theorem which makes these computations easy and to Kasteleyn's original paper for the theory itself~\cite{kasteleyn}.

 Take a collection of $N$ non-intersecting lattice paths in $\Omega(N,S,T)$.
-Fix a vertical line inside the hexagon with horizontal integer coordinate $t$ ($ 0 \leq t \leq T$).
-This vertical line will contain $N$ particles $X = (x_1<...<x_N) \in \mathpzc{X}^{S,t}_{N,T}$.
-Depending on the geometry of our hexagon, there are four ways in which we can fix a vertical line with horizontal coordinate $t$ inside a collection of $N$ non-intersecting paths in $\Omega(N,S,T)$.
-They are described below (see also Figure \ref{4cases_h} in which the four cases are depicted - we only depict the outside bounding hexagon and the middle vertical line which is the desired particle line):
+Fix a vertical line inside the hexagon with integer abscissa~$t$ ($ 0 \leq t \leq T$).
+This vertical line will contain $N$ particles $X = (x_1<\dots <x_N) \in \mathpzc{X}^{S,t}_{N,T}$.
+Depending on the geometry of our hexagon, there are four ways in which we can fix this vertical line.
+They are described below and in Fig.~\ref{4cases_h}: